-To do this, click on arrow to the right of the "Normal" style in the style pane, and select “Modify Style...”:
+To save a style to the template, go to the style pane, click on the down arrow to the right of the style you want to save, and select “Modify Style...”: